In Isobel’s words…

 Escaping into a care home

-Mum was diagnosed with dementia in 2010, and became more and more confused.
+Mum was diagnosed with dementia and became more and more confused.
 She didn’t want to live with me and she went into a care home last November.
 She’s so much better now.
 Before, she looked haggard and stressed all the time, but she is now calm and she’s eating properly.
 The subject of the lottery still comes up – she thinks she’s in a hotel and the other guests have come for their winnings!

 After all the anguish, life is so much better for us all now.
 I can go and see her when I want, and I know she’s happy and safe.
 We think she’s been taken for a ride for between £80,000 and £100,000 over 20 years.
 I wish we could have intervened earlier, but there is so little you can actually do.